nspcc-dev/neofs-node/config/testnet/README.md

 NeoFS objects will be stored on your machine.
-By default, docker-compose configured to store objects in named docker volume `neofs_storage`.
-You can specify directory on the filesystem to store objects there.
+By default, docker-compose is configured to store objects in named docker volume `neofs_storage`.
+You can specify a directory on the filesystem to store objects there.

 ```yaml
      volumes: